Alfresco/docs-alfresco/content-accelerator/latest/using/index.md

 ![Img Txt]({% link content-accelerator/images/aca-userguide-doc-actions-search-export-excel.png %})

-## APPENDIX A: Policy and Procedure
+## Policy and Procedure Solution
 The Content Accelerator for Policy and Procedure Management supports efficient and well documented change management of policies, procedures and other quality documents across a variety of industries including life sciences, manufacturing, utility/energy.

 The accelerator will allow users to easily change, approve and release both simple business procedures (for example Expense Policy, Hiring Policy, Disciplinary Policy, etc.) as well as more complex and controlled manufacturing and operations documents such as Specifications, Standard Operating Procedures, Batch Records, and Formulation documents.